Mission to Venice: Plot summary

 Carter and the princess join forces.
 The princess takes up Manfrinto's open invitation for her to return the next evening giving Carter a new opportunity to infiltrate his organization and eliminate him.
 The princess returns to Manfrinto while Carter lands on a small deserted island opposite the casino.
 The island is being used as a base for Russian divers and their Yugoslav allies to search the seabed for the missing bomb.
 Carter kills the divers and disables the support vessel and then swims back to the casino on the Lido.
 Carter is immediately captured upon entering the casino headquarters.

 The princess has been tortured and has revealed Carter's identity to Manfrinto.
 Carter escapes, kills the guards and captures Manfrinto after a chase and hand-to-hand fight.
 Just as he is about to torture Manfrinto into revealing the exact location of the bomb, Hawk enters and relieves Carter of his duties.
 Hawk and Manfrinto are old adversaries.
 Exhausted, Manfrinto knows he has been beaten and gives himself up to AXE custody.
 Under interrogation, Manfrinto reveals the location of the bomb and it is made safe.

-On the flight back to the lolAmerica Hawk tells Carter that he and Manfrinto were best friends during World War II – Hawk as OSS liaison and Manfrinto as leader of a group of Yugoslav Partisans fighting the Germans.
+On the flight back to America Hawk tells Carter that he and Manfrinto were best friends during World War II – Hawk as OSS liaison and Manfrinto as leader of a group of Yugoslav Partisans fighting the Germans.
 Manfrinto betrayed 50 men to the Germans and only Hawk and two others escaped alive.
 Hawk tells Carter he has left orders for Manfrinto to be executed.